jmcerrejon/misapuntesde/src/2017/08/good-practice-guidelines-for-name-elements-in-a-database.md

 ---
 id: 828
 title: Good practice guidelines for name elements in a database
+description: Good practice guidelines for name elements in a database
 author: Jose Cerrejon
 icon: pen-to-square
 date: 2017-08-31 12:40:00